andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-In Powershell I pinged mainframe2.
-The computer actually had to reach out to the DNS server, as apposed to using local DNS cache or Local Host file.
+I then went back to Powershell and pinged mainframe2.
+This time, dc-1 had to reach out to the actual DNS server, as apposed to using the local DNS cache or localhost file.
 </p>
 <br />